san-d-coder/Spring-MVC-JPA/README.md

-# MVC-JPA
+# Spring-MVC-JPA

-The JPA version of the MVC-JDBC App
+The Spring Implementation with Java Annotations of the MVC-JPA App